 There are several websites that aggregate court and legal information (case records, dockets, filings, etc.).
 They compile their databases by scraping public court records.
 The sites are primarily used by legal professionals.
 Some of the most popular properties include Justia, Law360, Casetext, Docketbird, and CourtListener.

 Most of these websites offer the option to have your information removed or blocked from showing up in Google search results.
-We put together a separate guide that provides opt-out instructions for each of the major court record websites.
+If the website in question falls in this category, learn how to remove a website from Google search results using this separate guide we put together that provides opt-out instructions for each of the major court record websites.

 Opt Out of Data Broker Websites